banoCS/Coding-projects/README.md

 # Coding-projects
-this is my first Git Repository
+this is my first Git Repository/